DavidRandallPeters/3DModeling/3D_002_Substance.md

 > You can absolutely start working directly on your model - but the faster, less fiddly method is by working with your UV map

-- In the **UV Map**, click in any mesh cell that you want to become 'painted'
+- In the **UV Map**, click in any mesh cell that you want to become 'painted' - the paint is let through

 > You can totally click to your heart's content - but we can nail this in one fell swoop